TomasVotruba/tomasvotruba.com/source/_posts/2019/2019-01-24-how-to-kill-parents.md

 ## No Parents = Happy Family

-There are few cases when parent class is **required** by 3rd party package or PHP code:
+There are few cases the when parent class is **required** by 3rd party package or PHP code:

 ```php
 <?php